Softpanorama

 Registry Tools

-Registry Cleaning Browsing Monitoring Snapshots Backups Windows Integrity checkers
+Registry Cleaning Tweaking Monitoring Snapshots Backups reg.exe

-Registry is a pretty complex and convoluted database.
-And it is very important to have tools that help to navigate it, search in it and backup/restore it.
-The latter two in best Unix (or DOS) traditions should be available as command line utilities.
+Those functions in best Unix (or DOS) traditions should be available both as command line utilities and GUI tools.
 That means that you should have a set of registry tools.

 As Annoyances.org introduction to the Registry stated: